 Age of Decision

-When we see Christ at His second advent and we are filled with joy and not shame, we enter the next age, an age that can't even be dreamed because it has never been realized, even Adam didn't experience this future state, although he was closer than anyone else.
-Adam know righteousness before the fall but afterwards, he had the same decisions to make as we are confronted with, during this current age.
-Enoch, Elijah and Moses are the only ones we know of that have experienced this coming age.
+When we see Christ at His second advent and we are filled with joy and not shame, we enter the next age, an age that now, can only be a dream, because this has never been realized by any man, with three exceptions, Adam didn't experience this future state, although he was close.
+Adam know righteousness before the fall but afterwards, he had the same decisions to make as we have been confronted with, during this age of decision.
+Enoch, Elijah and Moses, who are the only men we know of which have already been translated into Heaven.
 Why were these men translated before the first resurrection?
 Could it be because they walked perfectly in the light of Jehovah?
-This is our task during this age of decision; every other human decision pales in comparison.
-Now is the time to seek cleanliness, in preparation for Christ's second advent, and we are not on our own, we have all the help required, if we request help from our Shepherd, Jesus, but it is our decisions and our efforts to seek truth and righteousness, available through Christ's inspired word's and His power and strength.
+This is our task during this age of decision, every other human decision pales in comparison.
+Now is the time to seek cleanliness, in preparation for God's kingdom and we are not on our own, we have all the help we need and request from our Shepherd, Jesus, but it is our decisions and our efforts to seek the righteousness available through the power and strength of Christ.